kedro-org/kedro/docs/source/deployment/airflow_astronomer.md

     kedro new --example=yes --name=new-kedro-project --tools=log
     ```

 2. Navigate to your project's directory, create a new `conf/airflow` directory for Airflow-specific configurations, and copy the `catalog.yml` file from `conf/base` to `conf/airflow`.
-This setup allows you to customize the Data Catalog for use with Airflow:
+This setup allows you to customise the `DataCatalog` for use with Airflow:

     ```shell
     cd new-kedro-project